 Also, thanks to the pandemic, many companies are shortening their supply chains and reassuring manufacturing that had previously been overseas.
 Add in the ongoing retirement of the baby boomer generation and the accelerating effect that COVID-19 had on retirements, and the result is an industry desperate for hardworking talent.

-Gain a Multitude of Skills
+Gain a Multitude of Skills in a Career in Manufacturing

 Most manufacturing industries have a fairly low barrier for entry.
 Many jobs do not require a college degree and companies use on-the-job training to teach new workers essential technical skills.
 For those looking to get into manufacturing, this means avoiding the time and money spent on earning a college degree.
 Given the rising costs of college, this can easily translate into six-figure savings.